ourcade/flappy-bird-hathora/readme.md

 This is a simple game of Flappy Bird except up to 4 people can compete to see who gets to the end first while traversing through gaps between pipes.

 Running into the ground or a pipe will reset you backwards giving your opponents a chance to take the lead.

+[Try it out here!](https://flappy-bird-hathora.pages.dev) Send the link to friends to have them join.

 ## Latency Strategies